Talk to us

 And that makes everyone happy!

-3. Pizza Hut’s Hot Pouch
+5. Pizza Hut Hot Pouch

-Pizza Hut takes their pizzas very seriously.
+Pizza Hut takes its pizzas very seriously.

 And nobody likes lukewarm or cold pizza.